warmist/scripts/docs/quickfort.rst

 ``blueprints_library_dir`` (default: ``hack/data/blueprints``)
     Directory tree to search for library blueprints.
 ``force_marker_mode`` (default: ``false``)
-    If true, will designate all dig blueprints in marker mode.
-If false, only cells with dig codes explicitly prefixed with ``m`` will be designated in marker mode.
+    If true, will designate all dig blueprints in marker=blueprint mode.
+If false, only cells with dig codes explicitly prefixed with ``mb`` in the blueprint cell will be designated in marker mode.
 ``stockpiles_max_barrels``, ``stockpiles_max_bins``, and ``stockpiles_max_wheelbarrows`` (defaults: ``-1``, ``-1``, ``0``)
     Set to the maximum number of resources you want assigned to stockpiles of the relevant types.
 Set to ``-1`` for DF defaults (number of stockpile tiles